 The SEN department has a number of highly committed staff, which includes the SENCo, SEN Specialist Teachers, and Teaching Assistants.

-The SEN department works with parents, carers, teachers and outside agencies to ensure that students realise their potential to achieve, giving them in the best possible learning environment appropriate to the student’s needs and ability.
+The SEN department works with parents, carers, teachers and outside agencies to ensure that pupils realise their potential to achieve, giving them in the best possible learning environment appropriate to the student’s needs and ability.

 The SEN department has two alternative curriculum areas, one is KS3 and one in KS4.
-These are aimed at working with a small number of students in KS3 and KS4 who find accessing the curriculum difficult.
-Students in these groups may attend a mixture of small group work and attend mainstream classes for areas they are able to access.
+These are aimed at working with a small number of pupils in KS3 and KS4 who find accessing the curriculum difficult.
+Pupils in these groups may attend a mixture of small group work and attend mainstream classes for areas they are able to access.
 This is entirely dependent on the needs of individual pupils.

 For pupils with literacy difficulties we provide support through the RML Fresh Start programme.
-At lunch time we provide a quiet, calm environment in the Lunch Club for students who prefer to play games or complete homework whilst supervised and supported by an adult.
+At lunch time we provide a quiet, calm environment in the Lunch Club for pupils who prefer to play games or complete homework whilst supervised and supported by an adult.
 Parents are encouraged to maintain a close working partnership with the school to support their children with special educational needs to achieve their best.